desserdmi/olfactory_bulb/README.md

 5. Developing SVM Desease Prediction Algoritm  based on most relevant features.
 SVM has proven state of the art performance in computational biology.
 It has been already used successfully [R.Prashanth et al](https://doi.org/10.1016/j.ijmedinf.2016.03.001) for predicition of Early Parkinson's Disease through Multi-modal Features.
 Due to multi-modal features we are going to have (e.g. label volumes derived from MRI data, clinical functional measurements, psychological test results) it makes sense to try a similar approach.
 Sure, the performance of other classifiers like Decision Tree or Random Forest (RF) should be tested.
-For now, we are not sure how many different disease
+For now, we are not sure how many different disease labels we are going to have in the dataset and how many of them we will try to predict.
+It depends on the final version of collected dataset and avliablity of the data.
 As output of the classifier we expect high accuracy, sensitivity and specificity in predicting disease labels.

 <br><br><br>